-- 2. The person in need pleads for help or the person's parents or friends ask for help; - 3.
-Jesus works a wonder; - 4.
-The person in need recognizes Jesus has healed or freed him or her.
+2. The person in need pleads for help or the person's parents or friends ask for help;

+3. Jesus works a wonder;

+4. The person in need recognizes Jesus has healed or freed him or her.
 Witnesses react with amazement or rejection.

 The scenes may include more than the essential three main characters.
 A person in need may have friends or family along who witness the miracle.
 Disciples, crowds, and opponents witness some scenes.
-Crowds and critics sometimes doubt Jesus has the authority or power to help, heightening the impact of the miracle.
+Crowds S unday's gospel follows the pattern until near the end when only one of the ten lepers returns to praise God and thank Jesus.
+This twist probes how the physical healing affects the ten within themselves.
+Does the miracle lead to faith or require faith?
+Is the Samaritan the only believer?
+Is he grateful because he is whole or does he bring a grateful attitude to the miracle?